Skip to main content Skip to secondary navigation

 *For the Financial Aid Office to determine your summer eligibility, you must complete the FAFSA application for the upcoming academic year.

-**If you have difficulty accessing the Financial Aid Authorization Form for CSWS Summer 2023, please email May Thin at federalworkstudy@lists.stanford.edu with your (1) Full Name, (2) SUID#, and (3) specify whether you've completed your FAFSA for the following academic year to check your CSWS Summer Program eligibility.
-You must complete your 2023-24 FAFSA to be eligible.
+**If you have difficulty accessing the Financial Aid Authorization Form for CSWS Summer 2024, please email May Thin with your (1) Full name, (2) SUID, and (3) specify whether you've completed your FAFSA for the following academic year to check your CSWS Summer Program eligibility.
+You must complete your 2024-25 FAFSA to be eligible.

 2